industrialsynthfreak/xr3/README.md

 	python3 xr3.py

+- Default template will be automatically loaded from templates/default.scene file.
+You can overwrite this file or change 'default_template' value in config.ini to a custom path
 - Set parameters you want.
 If you'd like to edit a particular detector/source, first adjust values, then select item in the list and press 'Rewrite'
 - Press simulate